 Two to four unit buildings are a critical component of the unsubsidized affordable rental housing stock in many cities, including Chicago.
 According to analysis by Enterprise Community Partners and University of Southern California, two to four unit buildings have the lowest rents and are more likely to serve the lowest-income renters than rental housing located in other building types.
-IHS research has shown that while the largest share of Chicago's rental housing is in buildings with between two and four units, this critical component of the rental stock is threatened in both strong and weak housing markets.
-Between 2010 and 2016, nearly 15,000 units in two to four unit buildings disappeared from the stock due to conversion to single-family homes, demolition, or deterioration.
-It is likely that the decline in the affordable supply tracked in IHS's 2018 and 2019 State of Rental Housing in Cook County report can be attributed to the disappearance of the two to four stock in Chicago neighborhoods.
+IHS research has shown that while the Iargest share of Chicago's rental housing is in buildings with between two and four units, this critical component of the rental stock is threatned in both strong and weak housing markets.
+Between 2012 and 2019, roughly 20,700 units in two to four unit buildings disappeared from the rental stock due to conversion to single-family homes, demolition, or deterioration.
+It is likely that the decline in the affordable supply tracked in IHS's biannual State of Rental Housing in Cook County report can be attributed to the disappearance of the two to four stock in Chicago neighborhoods.

-The share of housing units that are in 2 to 4 unit buildings is calculated from data maintained in the IHS Data Clearinghouse of parcel level administrative data and is current as of 2019.
+The share of housing units that are in 2 to 4 unit buildings is calculated from data maintained in the IHS Data Clearinghouse of parcel level administrative data and is current as of Tax Year 2020.
 The original source of the data is the Cook County Assessor.